sábado, 12 de agosto de 1989

 Inessa Kitaichik & Michael Garmash)

-and the penalties are buried in the steps I take,
+and sorrows are buried in the steps I take,

-because I know that she is a mother,
+for I know she is mother, she is woman, she is child...

-It is along this road that you reach to love
+It is along this road that one reaches love.

-And to the house lit at the end of the road,
+And to the house alight at the end of the way,

-to the river raft and to my sheltered bed
+to the river’s raft and to my sheltered bed,

 where I keep memories of the most beautiful things.

 I am far, I know.
-I'm just know.
+I am alone, I know.

-But I know that when I get exhausted to my villa,
+But I know that when I arrive exhausted at my villa,

-to that villa where the heat of a home burns,
+to that villa where the warmth of home burns,

-there will be who wait for me, who will receive
+there will be one who waits for me, who will receive me—

-Today the night lengthens and the willows sigh ...
+Tonight the night grows long and the willows sigh...

-It is along this road that you get ... to love
+It is along this road that one reaches love.

-and my beauty wrapped me in her wedding dress
+and my beloved enfolds me in her wedding dress,

-It is along this road that you reach to love:
+It is along this road that one reaches love: